neaeraconsulting/mdot-v2x-mobile-app/cv_mec/README.md

 ### Flutter FFI and Native Sources

+Note, the required binding files from this procedure have already been generated and are stored in the github repository.
+Users interested in only building the application do not need to perform these steps.
+Users who need to update the ASN.1 bindings will need to perform these steps.

 This application utilizes the same ASN.1 C compiler used by the JPO-ODE and other connected vehicle applications.
 This is done by taking the pre-generated ASN.1 C code and calling it using the Flutter foreign function interface.
 This process can be done manually, or by using the included dockerfile to automatically build out these sources.
 For simplicity, it is recommended to use the docker builder for this procedure, as this process has many dependencies.
 To generate the required build files run the following

 ```